| Sexual Abuse of a Patient

-It is important for NDs to remember that while the patient-practitioner relationship is based on mutual trust and respect, there is also an inherent power imbalance in favour of the Naturopathic Doctor.
-As such it is the ND's responsibility to establish and maintain appropriate professional boundaries with patients.
+It is important for Members to remember that while the patient-practitioner relationship is based on mutual trust and respect, there is also an inherent power imbalance in favour of the naturopathic doctor.
+As such it is the Members responsibility to establish and maintain appropriate professional boundaries with patients.
 This includes refraining from any conduct that is or could be perceived as sexual abuse.

-The College has developed a number of standards and guidelines that set out its expectations of members.
-The standards and guidelines are also intended to assist NDs in providing their services in a way that not only fosters in their patients feelings of trust and safety, but to assist NDs in providing services that are completely professional and place the best interests of their patients as primary.
+The College has developed a number of standards and guidelines that set out its expectations of Members.
+The standards and guidelines are also intended to assist Members in providing their services in a way that not only fosters in their patients feelings of trust and safety, but to assist Members in providing services that are completely professional and place the best interests of their patients as primary.

 Legislation and Definition of Sexual Abuse